civican/legisinfo/42-1/bills/C-75/bill_text.md

 *Alleged Offence*

-You are alleged to have committed (*set out briefly the substance of the offence,* *including any failure *referred to in section 496*, that the accused is alleged to have committed* ).
+You are alleged to have committed (*set out briefly the substance of the offence, including any failure referred to in section 496, that the accused is alleged to have committed*).

 (*Check if applicable*) No new charges are being laid against you at this time but you are required to appear at a judicial referral hearing under section 523.1 for a failure under section 496.